Wednesdays, 2:00 - 3:30 p.m.

 Understanding Self and Others

 The student group provides a safe and supportive environment that will allow you to practice new ways of relating to others, gain a better understanding of yourself, share personal experiences, express fears or worries and receive support and feedback.
-For more information please schedule a Phone Screening or reach out to Christina Szuch or Nicole Parish.
+For more information please schedule a Phone Screening or reach out to Christina Szuch for Understanding Self and Others I or Christian Carey or Matthew Richardson for Understanding Self and Others II.